 To close the plugin execute the

 :NERDTreeClose all the time is really inconvenient.
 Therefore I have mapped the toggle command :NERDTreeToggle to the F2 key.
-This way I can quickly open and close Nerd Tree whenever I wish.
+This way I can quickly open and close Nerd Tree whenever I want.
 You can also map it to F2 by putting

 map <F2> :NERDTreeToggle<CR> in your .vimrc file.